Our tasks

 FARMERS

-All procedures applied by AMCRA with regard to calculating, checking and monitoring data quality, benchmarking and reporting antibiotic use in animals at farm level, based on data collected in Sanitel-Med, are summarized in a Standard Operating Procedure (current version March 17, 2025 - in French).
+All procedures applied by AMCRA with regard to calculating, checking and monitoring data quality, and to benchmarking and reporting antibacterial use in animals at farm level, based on data collected in Sanitel-Med, are summarized in a Standard Operating Procedure (current version July4, 2025 - in French).
 This includes an explanation of the calculation of the TD100, the animal numbers and standard weights used (see also above), and the method and parameters used for benchmarking and determining the benchmark color scores (see general principles below).
-Since publication of the Royal Decree of December 17, 2024, the AB company statute has a legal meaning with possible consequences in the event of long-term high-volume use; the principles for determining the AB company statute are summarized in a separate document (current version February 19, 2025 - in French).
+Since publication of the Royal Decree of December 17, 2024, the AB-farm-statute has a legal meaning with possible consequences in the event of long-term high-volume use; the principles for determining the AB-farm-statute are summarized in a separate document (current version February 19, 2025 - in French).

-Benchmarking of farmers is carried out by comparing their antibiotic use, specifically their average TD100 value during the benchmarking period, with one or two TD100 threshold values.
-This is done for each animal category.
-The benchmarking period is usually one year for pigs, poultry, and cattle, and two years for veal calves.
-The result is a benchmarkvalue (= average TD100) and a benchmark colour score according to a classification as a low user (green colour score), intermediate user (yellow colour score) or high user (red colour score)
+Benchmarking of farmers is carried out by comparing their antibacterial use, specifically their average TD100 value during the benchmarking period, with one or two TD100 threshold values.
+This is done per animal category.
+The benchmarking period is one year (for pigs, poultry, and cattle) or two years (for veal calves).
+The result is a benchmark value (= average TD100) and a benchmark colour score according to a classification as a low user (green colour score), intermediate user (yellow colour score) or high user (red colour score).

-In Belgium, in a first phase dynamic threshold values are applied: threshold values that change in each benchmarking report.
-This is because the values are recalculated for each new benchmarking report.
-Two threhold values are typically used: the TD100 value delineating the 10% highest users is the upper threshold value.
+In Belgium, in a first phase dynamic threshold values are applied: threshold values that change and are recalculated for each benchmarking report.
+Two threshold values are typically used: the TD100 value delineating the 10% highest users is the upper threshold value.
 The TD100 value delineating the 50% lowest users is the lower threshold value.
-Working with dynamic threshold values allows for an insight into how the sector is developing as a whole, while also identifying the farms with the highest antibiotic use in a representative way.
+Working with dynamic threshold values allows for an insight into how the sector is developing as a whole, while also identifying the farms with the highest antibacterial use in a representative way.
 The disadvantage of this method, however, is that farmers can never be sure what to expect in the next benchmarking report.

-For this reason, in a second phase interval limit values are applied.
-These limit values are maintained for a longer period: the interval.
-The duration of the interval depends on the overall antibiotic use in the sector, the antibiotic use in other animal categories, and the lower and upper threshold values themselves.
+For this reason, in a second phase interval threshold values are applied.
+These threshold values are maintained for a longer period: the interval.
+The duration of the interval depends on the overall antibacterial use in the sector, the antibacterial use in other animal categories, and the threshold values themselves.

-The switch to interval threshold values is only done once there is a sufficiently clear picture of (the evolution of) antibiotic use in a sector.
-This is already the case for the pig, poultry, and veal calf sectors, whose antibiotic use has already been mapped out for several years now, and communication has been established with farmers and veterinarians in these sectors via the benchmarking reports.
-In these sectors, the interval threshold values form part of the sector-specific reduction targets that were established in the AMCRA 2024 plan and that were defined in more detail in consultation with the sectors in late 2020.
+The switch to interval threshold values is basically done once there is a sufficiently clear picture of (the evolution of) antibacterial use in a sector.
+This is already the case for the pig, broilers and laying hens, and veal calf sectors, whose antibacterial use has already been mapped out for several years now, and communication has been established with farmers and veterinarians in these sectors via the benchmarking reports.
+In these sectors (except the laying hens), the interval threshold values form part of the sector-specific reduction targets that were envisioned in the AMCRA 2024 plan and that were established in consultation with the sectors in late 2020.

-The sector-specific reduction targets consist of the TD100 threshold values that came into effect on 1 January 2021 and gradually decrease over time, with an initial adjustment scheduled in 2023 and a provisional final adjustment in 2024.
-This creates a 'reduction path' for each sector, and it is already clear to all farmers at the outset what requirements they will need to comply with.
-The reduction paths will be monitored annually in order to assess feasibility against the situation in practice.
+The sector-specific reduction targets consist of the TD100 threshold values that came into effect on 1 January 2021 and gradually decreased over time.
+This creates a 'reduction path' for each sector, in which it is clear for all farmers what requirements must be met.
+The reduction paths are discussed regularly with the respective sectors in order to assess feasibility against the situation in practice.

-It is also possible to perform benchmarking for the AMCRA colour codes (yellow, orange or red) that are assigned to antibiotics (see second graph below).
+It is also possible to perform benchmarking based on the AMCRA colour codes (yellow, orange or red) that are assigned to antibacterials (see second graph below).

-Figure: Principle of benchmarking using two limit values.
+Figure: Principle of benchmarking using two threshold values.

-Figure: Example of division of the number of treatment days by products with their various AMCRA colour codes.
+Figure: Example of a distribution of the number of treatment days by AMCRA colour codes of the used products.

 VETERINARIANS

-In concrete terms, benchmarking is done using a Veterinary Benchmark Score (VBS), a figure out of 100 that reflects the benchmark results of a veterinarian's contract companies and non-contract companies where a veterinarian provides antibiotics.
-A 'contract company' is defined as a company with which the veterinarian had a contract as a company veterinarian for at least half (= 183 days) of the benchmark period (= one year).
+In practice, benchmarking is done using a Veterinary Benchmark Score (VBS), a figure out of 100 that reflects the benchmark results of a veterinarian's contract farms plus the non-contract farms where he provides antibacterials.
+A 'contract farm' is defined as a farm with which the veterinarian had a contract as a company veterinarian for at least half (= 183 days) of the benchmark period (= one year).

 In concrete terms, the VBS reflects the extent to which a veterinarian contributes to green, yellow and red animal categories.